swsheets/swsheets/README.md

 * CRUD a character
 * Print a character
-* “Play mode” - a live saving mode where you can only edit current wounds, strain, and conditions
 * “GM mode” - combine a list of characters to view key stats & skills.

 ## Setup